derekgwu/Python-Programming/Week2/week2notes.md

 - How much oxygen do we need?
 - How much food do we need?

 When it comes to software development, you'll want to spend 70-90% of the time designing.
-While it might seem overkill, the more time you spend planning, the less time you'll have to spend coding and fixing your code.
+While it might seem like overkill, the more time you spend planning, the less time you'll have to spend coding and fixing your code.
 Because every time your code breaks, you'll be back at design time.

 ### Compile Time
 This is basically the "coding time".
 But what does compiling mean?
 To understand compiling, let's pretend instead of talking to a computer, you are talking to the newest foreign exchange student.
 His English is not great, so it's difficult to get through to him.
-But your best friend speaks his language, so he can communicate with you and translate your English.
+But your best friend speaks his language, so he's able to communicate with you and translate your English.
 That's what your programming language does.
 It's a way for the computer to understand our human ideas.
 When you compile your code, it's essentially translating it into binary, or a language your computer is fluent in.

 Compile time should be easy if you did a good job in design time.
-Otherwise you'll be doing design time and compile time at the same time, and you'll work extra slow.
+Otherwise, you'll be doing design time and compile time at the same time, and you'll work extra slowly.
 This should only be about 25% of the time spent in the development process.

 ### Execution Time
 Finally, after you have designed your implementations and code, you are ready to run your code.
 Now, two things can happen here: